TechLeoo/.github/profile/README.md

-# TechLeo - Making the complex, simple
+# TechLeo

-**Empowering Data Professionals Through Community and Real-World Projects**
+**Empowering Data Professionals Through Community and Real-World Projects** ---> Making the complex, simple

 At TechLeo, we are passionate about data and its potential to transform industries and solve real-world problems.
 We believe that everyone, regardless of their background or experience level, can benefit from learning about data tools and their applications.